ethz-asl/lpp/README.md

 ***

 ## Limitations
-- ROS_INFO() only accepts one argument at the moment
 - Header file is not self-contained (include order matters)

 ## Roadmap
 - Implement ROS_INFO_THROTTLE()
-- Implement ROS_INFO() with more than one argument
 - Implement ROS_INFO_NAMED()
 - Make log policies thread-safe
 ***